Folkor1/CI_PP5_GoldenCoin/README.md

   </details>

-18. As a admin I can access coins management so that new coins can be added to the store.
+18. As an admin I can access coins management so that new coins can be added to the store.

 | **Feature**   | **Action**                    | **Expected Result**          | **Actual Result** |
 | ------------- | ----------------------------- | ---------------------------- | ----------------- |